If you like Skforecast , please give us a star on GitHub! ⭐️

 session_info.show(html=False)

-Forecasting web traffic with machine learning and Python by Joaquín Amat Rodrigo and Javier Escobar Ortiz, available under a Attribution 4.0 International (CC BY 4.0) at https://www.cienciadedatos.net/py36-forecasting-visitas-web-machine-learning.html
+Forecasting web traffic with machine learning by Joaquín Amat Rodrigo and Javier Escobar Ortiz, available under Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0 DEED) at https://cienciadedatos.net/documentos/py36-forecasting-visitas-web-machine-learning.html

 Did you like the article?
 Your support is important